(954) 262-HR4U (4748)

 Update your mailing address and telephone number

-Matrix, the University's designated leave administrator, will send a comprehensive intake packet to your home address that includes your rights and responsibilities when requesting leave under the FMLA and NSU Policy.
+Matrix, the University's designated leave administrator, will send a comprehensive intake packet to your home address which includes your rights and responsibilities when requesting leave under the FMLA and NSU Policy.
 Please make sure your mailing address and telephone contact information are updated prior to requesting a leave of absence.

 While on leave you are required to periodically update the university’s designated leave administrator, and your immediate supervisor, with updates or changes in your leave status and your expected return to work date.
 Regular contact with your department allows for efficient and effective planning for the duration of your leave and return to work.

 Remember that while you are on a leave of absence, university closures and holidays are not paid unless you have available paid time off or are approved for Short Term Disability reduced salary benefits.
-Using your available paid time off is required under university policy while on an approved leave of absence.

 Matrix makes it easy for you to file a claim 24 hours a day, 7 days a week.